 The potential of analytics

 Most web developing laymen avoid these lists of various numbers, graphs and tables saying some confusing data, but analytics are in fact quite a powerful web tool.
 Proper interpretation of analytics may provide you with rather useful data about personality profile of your average visitor, their activities at your webpage, clues about the information people search at your webpage and many more.
 All of this can help you adjust the content and scheme of your web presentation to meet the expectations of your common visitors and please their needs.
 The result will be an increased rate of page visitation and total traffic towards your business.
-Even if you’re just a local wedding photographer, you can set up tracking to see how users interact with your site.
+Even if you’re just a mobility scooter dealer, you can set up tracking to see how users interact with your site.

 Content is the King, after all